nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

    ```

 Below is a summary of all the possible commands that you can execute in SkyControl as well as their required formats and an example.
+Followed by the format that each parameter should adhere to.

 | Command                | Format                                                                                                    | Example                                                              |
 |:-----------------------|:----------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------|